regiscord/biblicalinstitute.info/InTheBeginning/0120 How did God resolve the cursed inheritance.md

 ##### Prov 30:5-6
 >5 <font color="orange">Every</font> word of God is <font color="orange">tested</font>;
 <font color="orange">He</font> is a shield to those who <font color="orange">take refuge</font> in Him.
-6 Do <font color="orange">not add to His words
+6 Do <font color="orange">not add to His words</font>
 Or <font color="orange">He will reprove you</font>, and you will <font color="orange">be proved a liar</font>.

 ##### 2 Cor 1:13
->For we are <font color="orange">not writing to you anything other than what you read and understand</font> and I hope you will fully understand
+>For we are <font color="orange">not writing to you anything other than what you read and understand</font> and I hope you will fully understand, and I hope <font color="orange">you will understand</font> until the end;

 Why is it so important to not add to or remove from His Word?

-### Let’s live for God and not for ourselves.

-##### Heb 12:1-2
->1 Therefore, since we have so great a cloud of witnesses surrounding us, let us also lay aside every encumbrance and the <font color="orange">sin which so easily entangles us</font>, and let us <font color="orange">run with endurance</font> the race that is set before us, 2 <font color="orange">fixing our eyes on Jesus, the author and perfecter of faith</font>, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
+Let's get into details in our next study

 ### Closing thoughts
 Are we dependent on Him and do we accept His will, or do we live according to our own will?
 Where do we find answers to life?
 Do we seek God or our own ideas when going to His Word?
-How do we study the Bible?
 Do we add to or remove from it?
 Are we judged by His Word, or do we judge His Word (Him)?
 What are other areas in which we are adding to or removing from and not even noticing?
-How to study the Bible?
-Are there geographical, historical, cultural gaps we need to cross to understand the Bible?
-Where does He say that?
-Or is it a spiritual gap?
-Is there any place in the Bible that tells us to interpret God’s Word?
-Do we need to know the original language to know what God is revealing?
-Is it possible to truly access the original languages?

 [Back to home](./../index.md)